Charlie Brandt: Relocation to Florida

 Shortly after Brandt's release, his family relocated to Ormond Beach, Florida.
-One year later, Brandt's father (who had remarried) and two younger sisters moved back to Indiana, while Brandt and Angela stayed behind in the care of their grandparents.
+One year later, his father (who had remarried) and two younger sisters moved back to Indiana, while Brandt and Angela stayed behind in the care of their grandparents.
 In 1984, Brandt received a degree in electronics and became a radar specialist for Ford Aerospace in Astor, Florida.
 Two years later he married Theresa "Teri" Helfrich, the owner of a retail store in Daytona Beach.
 No relatives were invited to their wedding.
 The couple built and settled in a $600,000 beach house on Big Pine Key in 1989.

 Brandt's sister Angela had advised him to tell Teri about the murder of their mother; although he told them he would take their advice, it is unclear whether he ever did.
 Notations in Teri's daily planner circa 1993 alluded to puzzling behavior by Brandt such as depressive episodes and "weird talk."
-Teri also confided in her brother-in-law that she had suspected Brandt in the 1989 killing of Sherry Perisho, reportedly stating that Brandt had come home with blood on his shirt that night, which he claimed was from filleting fish, on the night of the murder.
+Teri also confided in her brother-in-law that she had suspected Brandt in the 1989 killing of Sherry Perisho, reportedly stating that Brandt had come home with blood on his shirt, which he claimed was from filleting fish, on the night of the murder.

 Sherry Perisho killing

-On July 16, 1989, the partially-clothed body of Sherry Perisho (38) was discovered floating near the Big Pine Key's North Pine Channel Bridge, where she had lived on a dinghy.
-Perisho's throat had been slashed to the point of near-decapitation, her body was extensively mutilated, and her heart was removed.
-The body was found less than 1,000 feet from Brandt's beach house, and Brandt matched a composite sketch of a man seen crossing U.S. Route 1 near the murder scene.
+On July 16, 1989, the partially-clothed body of Sherry Perisho (38) was discovered floating near Big Pine Key's North Pine Channel Bridge, where she had lived on a dinghy.
+Perisho's throat had been slashed to the point of near-decapitation, her body was extensively mutilated and her heart was removed.
+The body was found less than 1000 ft from Brandt's beach house, and Brandt matched a composite sketch of a man seen crossing U.S. Route 1 near the murder scene.
 Based on this evidence and Teri's reported statements, Monroe County investigators determined that Brandt killed Perisho and officially closed the case on May 6, 2006.